GenOM: Ontology Matching with Description Generation and Large Language Model: Methodology

-Both lexical and structural characteristics of each concept from the source and target ontologies are extracted and utilized to support the following alignment process.
-Specifically, the extracted information includes the concept's \textit{label} (defined by the annotation property \textit{rdfs:label}), a set of \textit{synonyms} (retrieved using the annotation properties listed in Table~\ref{tab:annotation-properties}), and its \textit{parent concepts}.
+\paragraph{1)Ontology Data Extraction} Both lexical and structural characteristics of each concept from the source and target ontologies are extracted and utilized to support the following alignment process.
+Specifically, the extracted information includes the concept's \textit{label} (defined by the annotation property \textit{rdfs:label}), a set of \textit{synonyms} (retrieved using the annotation properties listed in Table~\ref{tab:annotation-properties}), and its immediate \textit{parent concepts} as defined by the \textit{rdfs:subClassOf} relation.
+If certain types of information were unavailable for a concept, such as synonyms or parent concepts, the corresponding field was left empty.

 For concepts defined using \textit{EquivalentClass} axioms, the built-in \texttt{verbalisation} module in DeepOnto \cite{DBLP:journals/semweb/HeCDHAKS24} is used to convert logical expressions into natural language descriptions (Table~\ref{tab:dl_verbalization_vertical}).
+All extraction procedures were implemented using the DeepOnto framework.

-\subsubsection{Definition Generation}
+\paragraph{2)Definition Generation}

 LLMs encode extensive general purpose and domain knowledge.
 They are leveraged and integrated with concept information explicitly represented in the ontology to enhance the semantic representation of the concept.
-In this framework, definitions for medical concepts are generated by prompting an LLM with background information extracted from the ontology, including the concept's \textit{label}, \textit{synonyms}, \textit{parent concepts}, and, where applicable, the verbalised descriptions of logical expressions from \textit{EquivalentClass} axioms.
+In GenOM, definitions for medical concepts are generated by prompting an LLM with background information extracted from the ontology, including the concept's \textit{label}, \textit{synonyms}, \textit{parent concepts}, and, where applicable, the verbalised descriptions of logical expressions from \textit{EquivalentClass} axioms.

 Table~\ref{tab:prompt-templates} presents the prompt template employed for definition generation.
 In this template, the LLM is provided with both the available concept-specific information and the name of the source ontology.
-This additional context helps the LLM recall relevant domain knowledge encoded in its parameters, thereby generating definitions that are more accurate and context-aware.
-The inclusion of the ontology name in the prompt acts as supplementary guidance, particularly for sparsely annotated concepts.
+This additional context is intended to provide the LLM with high-level domain cues, which may facilitate the generation of more contextually appropriate definitions.
+The ontology name serves as supplementary guidance rather than an explicit source of supervision, and is particularly useful when concept-level annotations are sparse.

 The amount and richness of information associated with a concept can vary considerably across ontologies.
 Some concepts are well-described, including multiple synonyms, hierarchical structure, and even formal axioms.
 In contrast, other concepts may be sparsely defined, often limited to a label with little or no supporting context.
 In such cases, the LLM’s internalised knowledge becomes essential in compensating for missing semantics.